Chris Ford, Co-Chair

 Mike Webb, Board of Directors

 I grew up in Indiana hunting on private ground and fishing public waters.
 Once graduating from college and moving to Iowa to begin my career, I became wholly dependent on public lands for all my adventures.
 Over the last 12 years my love for public lands has grown every year and increased exponentially when in 2014 I began going west every year to hunt elk.
 After a few trips out west I heard of BHA and joined in 2016 as I believe in the mission of BHA and its focus on land and water protections.

 I currently live in eastern Iowa with my wife and two children and work as a manufacturing engineer.
 I look forward to continuing the BHA mission to afford my children the same or greater opportunities in the outdoors as they grow older.

-Phil Hayes, Secretary
+Phil Hayes, Board of Directors

 I am an enthusiastic float tube fly fisher and have hiked hundreds of miles to fish alpine lakes in public wilderness throughout the mountain west over the past 20 years.

 I have been a BHA member since 2015, and BHA Corporate Sponsor who attended the 2018 Rendezvous.

 I am a veterinarian living in rural Northwest Iowa since 1995 that has career experience negotiating policy with government agencies, as well as technical expertise in animal disease control.